- What is the program cost?

-Teacher biographies appear at the bottom of each course page, though please note that (a) not all instructors listed for a course teach all sections of that course, (b) students cannot request particular teachers or sections, and (c) we occasionally have to make staffing changes because of availability issues.
+Instructor biographies appear at the bottom of each course page, though please note that (a) not all instructors listed for a course teach all sections of that course, (b) students cannot request particular instructors or sections, and (c) we occasionally have to make staffing changes because of availability issues.

 Are the classes for academic credit?

 Courses in the Summer Immersion Programs do not carry college credit.
 Upon successful participation, participants receive, in addition to evaluation letters, Columbia University Certifications of Participation

 Grades are not assigned.
 Rather, upon successful participation in the program, students receive an official Columbia University Certification of Participation and written evaluations from their instructors.
 Instructors comment candidly and constructively on student performance, as demonstrated by in-class participation and submitted work.

 Do students have access to campus facilities?

 Students in the Summer Program have access to Columbia University’s classrooms, laboratories, on-campus cafés, libraries, computer labs, fitness center, and student activities center.
 Students do not have library borrowing privileges.

 Will I have access to a computer?
 Should I bring a laptop?
 Is the campus wireless?

 Most of the campus is wireless.
 Students have access to computer clusters and laboratories throughout the campus.
 These facilities range from informational kiosks to high-end workstations to walk-in consulting centers.

 The University provides a full range of services and accommodations to assist students with disabilities.
 Upon acceptance into the program, students seeking assistance should contact the Disability Services Office.
 Only students who identify their disabilities well in advance can be assured of accommodation upon their arrival on campus.